nodech/gpg-setup/readme.md

 or group of people), you need to specify yourself as recipient.
 Note: Always check signatures whenever you receive encrypted email.
 Because otherwise you can't be sure where its coming form.
 (And use signatures yourself)

+## Certifying

+Certifying is almost same as signing another public key.

 ## Additional notes